jaalsh/java-maze-algorithms/README.md

 - [ ] Sort algorithms into alphabetical order in drop down menu.
 - [ ] Test that Quad Depth First Search produces a 'perfect' maze.
+- [ ] Optimise Houston's algorithm so that we don't keep checking that 1/3 of the maze has been visited once we pass the 1/3 visited threshold.

 ## Notes